ythuang0522/homopolish/README.md

 # Quick usage

 Homopolish should be run with a pre-trained model (R9.4.pkl/R10.3.pkl for Nanopore and pb.pkl for PacBio CLR) and one sketch (virus, bacteria, or fungi).
-In Nanopore sequencing, Homopolish should be run after Racon or Medaka as it focuses on removing indel errors only.
-For PacBio CLR sequencing, it can be run directly after Flye assembly pipline.
+For Nanopore sequencing, Homopolish should be run after the Racon-Medaka pipeline as it only removes indel errors.
+For PacBio CLR sequencing, it can be run directly after Flye-assembly pipline.
 For instance, if your Medaka-polished genome (yourgenome.fasta) is bacteria and sequenced by R9.4 flowcell, please type
 ```
 python3 homopolish.py polish -a yourgenome.fasta -s bacteria.msh -m R9.4.pkl -o youroutput
 ```